Victor Lindelöf

 Lindelöf began his career in Sweden at Västerås SK, making his debut in October 2009.
 In December 2011, he agreed to move to Benfica in Portugal, initially representing the club at youth and B levels.
 After making his first-team debut in September 2013, he continued to appear for the club at B level, while also winning three Primeira Liga titles.
-He joined Manchester United in July 2017.
+He joined Premier League side Manchester United in July 2017, winning an EFL Cup in 2023, and also an FA Cup in 2024.
+He departed the club at the end of the 2024–25 season.

 Lindelöf has represented Sweden at under-17, under-19, under-21, and senior levels.
-He was inside the winning squad of the 2015 UEFA European Under-21 Championship.
+He was a part of the winning squad of the 2015 UEFA European Under-21 Championship.
 He made his senior international debut in March 2016 and represented his country at UEFA Euro 2016, the 2018 FIFA World Cup and UEFA Euro 2020.

 Club career

 Early career

 Lindelöf played for numerous Västerås-based clubs in his youth such as IK Franke, Västerås IK and Västerås SK.

 Västerås SK

 In October 2009, at the age of 15, Lindelöf made his first-team debut for Västerås SK, when the team beat BK Forward 3–0 in the last round of the 2009 Division 1 Norra season.
 In the following season, he helped his team advance a step higher in the Swedish league system, as they were promoted to the second highest league.
 In 2011, he travelled to England to have a trial with Stoke City, but they did not make an offer for him.